MaastrichtU-IDS/fair-workshop/README.md

 * ✔️ Demonstrate the concept of FAIR and other outputs and its applications in research.
 * ✔️✔️ Articulate benefits, barriers and challenges in making data and other outputs FAIR.
-* ✔️✔️✔️ Gain hands-on experience with techniques, services and tools to make your data or help other make their data FAIR.
+* ✔️✔️✔️ Gain hands-on experience with techniques, services and technologies to make your data or help other make their data FAIR.

 ## Who is the course for?